Dallas County residents pay $177 per three-hour class — that is $59 per credit hour, or just $708 for a full-semester load of 12 credit hours.

 Most distance learning students who live out of state will be charged an additional $55 per credit hour for

 distance learning tuition.

 Tuition Schedule for Credit Courses.

 Tuition for continuing education/workforce training courses varies from course to course.

-At the colleges of DCCCD, you get the same course, same learning objectives and the same quality of instruction at a better price!
+At Dallas County Community College District, you get the same course, same learning objectives and the same quality of instruction at a better price!

 How can the colleges offer the same course and charge so much less?